salesforce/warp-drive/tutorials/tutorial-4-create_custom_environments.md

 Also, note the `void` return type - CUDA step functions don't need to return anything, but all the data arrays are modified in place.

-While writing out the step code in CUDA C, the environment logic follows the same logic as in the Python step code. remember that each thread only acts on a single agent, and for a single environment.
-The code excerpt below is a side-by-side comparison of Python and CUDA C code for updating the agents' x and y location corodinates.
+While writing out the step code in CUDA C, the environment logic follows the same logic as in the Python step code.
+Remember that each thread only acts on a single agent, and for a single environment.
+The code excerpt below is a side-by-side comparison of Python and CUDA C code for updating the agents' x and y location co-ordinates.

 On the CUDA C side, we can simplify and make the code mode readable by using constants such as `kThisAgentId` and `kEnvId` (we have used this [naming style guide](https://google.github.io/styleguide/cppguide.html#General_Naming_Rules)) to indicate the thread and block indices, respectively.
 As you may have noticed by now, since each thread only writes to a specific index of the data array, understanding array indexing is critical.